huggingface/text-generation-inference/docs/source/basic_tutorials/consuming_tgi.md

 There are many ways to consume Text Generation Inference (TGI) server in your applications.
 After launching the server, you can use the [Messages API](https://huggingface.co/docs/text-generation-inference/en/messages_api) `/v1/chat/completions` route and make a `POST` request to get results from the server.
 You can also pass `"stream": true` to the call if you want TGI to return a stream of tokens.
 While `/generate` and `/generate_stream` are still available, the Messages API is recommended as it automatically applies the chat template.

-For more information on the API, consult the OpenAPI documentation of the `text-generation-inference` available [here](https://huggingface.github.io/text-generation-inference).
+For more information on the API, consult the OpenAPI documentation of `text-generation-inference` available [here](https://huggingface.github.io/text-generation-inference).

 You can make the requests using any tool of your preference, such as curl, Python or TypeScript.
 For an end-to-end experience, we've open-sourced ChatUI, a chat interface for open-source models.